 - Quealy, Kevin.
 "If Americans Can Find North Korea on a Map, They're More Likely to Prefer Diplomacy" [3 pages] - Lippmann, Walter.
 1925.
 "The Phantom Public" Excerpt.
 [4 pages] - Key, V.O.
 "The Voice of the People: An Echo" from The Responsible Electorate.
 (Canon Section 47) [6 pages] - Clawson and Oxley, Chapter 5.
 "Ideological Incongruence and Critiques."
 [8 pages] Focus on pages 133 141 - Kollman 9.2: Zaller, John.
 "The Nature and Origins of Mass Opinion."
-[5 pages]

-Dropp, Kyle.
-"The less Americans know about Ukraine's location, the more they want the U.S. to intervene."

-- What does Lippmann mean when he says "It is bad for a fat man to be a ballet dancer."?
+[5 pages] - Suggested Readings: - Dropp, Kyle.
+"The less Americans know about Ukraine's location, the more they want the U.S. to intervene." - Questions to consider while reading: - What does Lippmann mean when he says "It is bad for a fat man to be a ballet dancer."?
 How does this compare with Key's conception of the electorate?
-[Lippmann, Key]

-- According to Converse: [Converse]

-- To what extent are voters ideological?

-- O What is constraint?

-- O Are individuals' opinions and attitudes stable?

-- What does Zaller mean when he states individuals appear to make decisions off "the top of their head?"
+[Lippmann, Key] - According to Converse: [Converse] - To what extent are voters ideological? - What is constraint? - Are individuals' opinions and attitudes stable? - What does Zaller mean when he states individuals appear to make decisions off "the top of their head?"
+[Zaller] - ♦ Accompanying Kernell, Jacobson, Kousser, and Vavreck Reading - Chapter 10 (Focus on p.
+399 414)

-[Zaller]

-Chapter 10 (Focus on p.
-399 - 414)